rajeshb0202/rb1_ros2_description/README.md

 ## Important files in the package regarding controllers perpective
 -------------------------------------------------------------------------------------------------------------

-rb1_ros2_description/
-├── config/
-│   └── rb1_controller.yaml                 //This file contains the implementation of mentioned controllers.
+rb1_controller.yaml                 #Inside /config directory.
+This file contains the implementation of mentioned controllers.

-│
-├── launch/
-│   └── rb1_ros2_xacro.launch.py            //This file launches gazebo, robot state publisher, spawning the robot in gazebo, and starts mentioned controllers.
+rb1_ros2_xacro.launch.py            #Inside /launch directory.
+This file launches Gazebo, robot state publisher, spawning the robot in Gazebo, and starts mentioned controllers.

-│
-├── urdf/
-│   └── ros2_control/
-│       └── ros2_control.urdf.xacro         //This file contains all mentioned controller plugins and the gazebo_ros2_control plugin.
+ros2_control.urdf.xacro             #Inside /urdf/ros2_control directory This file contains all mentioned controller plugins and the gazebo_ros2_control plugin.

-│
-└── xacro/
-    └── rb1_ros2_base.urdf.xacro            //This is the main control xacro file which contains all the xacro links of all the robot's linkages and joints.
+rb1_ros2_base.urdf.xacro            #Inside /xacro directory This is the main robot xacro file which contains all the xacro definitions of the robot's linkages and joints.